 Effective January 1, 2010 - All new loans processed after or with a first disbursement date after January 1, 2010 will be processed through the Federal Direct Loan program.
 This will not affect current TLU students who graduated in May or August 2010.

-Students currently enrolled at TLU will need to complete a Federal Direct Stafford Loan MPN before loan funds will be disbursed for fall 2012.
-Students and parents who have already completed a Federal Direct Loan Master Promissory Note (MPN) do not need to complete a new MPN for TLU.
+Students currently enrolled at TLU will need to complete a federal Direct Loan master promissory note (MPN) before loan funds will be disbursed.
+Students and parents who have already completed a federal Direct Loan MPN do not need to complete a new MPN for TLU.

 Federal loan programs are loans offered at low interest rates that allow students to borrow funds to pay their educational expenses.
 Repayment of these loans begins six to nine months after the student graduates or drops below half-time (6 credit hours) enrollment.

 .
-Sign in using your FAFSA PIN to complete the process to request a Direct PLUS Loan.
-Once you are approved, you will be able to electronically sign your MPN.
+Sign in using your FAFSA PIN.
+Once you are approved, you will be able to electronically sign your master promissory note (MPN).

 Non-federal loans are available for students.
 These loans generally require the borrower to be credit worthy or have a credit worthy co-borrower and usually do not have as favorable interest rates as the federal programs.
 Students are encouraged to file the FAFSA and apply for federal loans before applying for private loans.
 For more information, visit the Office of Financial Aid.
 Private Loan Lender Links